becodeorg/eslint-config/README.md

 That will create the eslint config file *and* install the needed dependencies.
 Simple and easy.

+#### (optional) Create `pre-commit` git hook

+You can also setup a git `pre-commit` hook to ensure that ESlint and Prettier are run *before* each commit, discarding commit if there's an error.

+Simply use the `--with-hook` flag:

+	npx @becode/eslint-config --with-hook

 ### Manual method

 To use our rules, you simply need to configure your `.eslintrc.js` to look like this: